trigger-corp/trigger.io-tabs/module/docs/index.md

 - ``modalBrowser.loadStarted.addListener(callback)``: This callback will be called whenever a page load is started.
 The callback will be passed an object with a ``url`` field for the pages url.
 - ``modalBrowser.loadFinished.addListener(callback)``: This callback will be called whenever a page load finishes.
 The callback will be passed an object with a ``url`` field for the pages url.
 - ``modalBrowser.loadError.addListener(callback)``: This callback will be called whenever a page load fails.
 The callback will be passed an object with a ``url`` field for the pages url and a ``description`` field with a text description of the error.
 - ``modalBrowser.closed.addListener(callback)``: This callback will be called whenever the modalBrowser is closed.
-The callback will be passed an object with a ``url`` field for the browsers final url and ``userClosed`` which is a boolean to indicate whether the user closed the modal browser.
+The callback will be passed an object with a ``url`` field for the browsers final url and ``userCancelled`` which is a boolean to indicate whether the user closed the modal browser.

 **Example**: